 We end by describing some nomenclature and notation.
 We call a vector with multiple columns, such as $\vek B$ when $p>1$, a \textit{block vector}.
-Boldface, upper-case letters are used to denote matrices, including block vectors.
+Boldface upper-case letters are used to denote matrices, including block vectors.
 Boldface lower-case letters will denote column vectors.
 We denote the Euclidean norm by $\norm{\cdot}$.
-For a square, nonsingular matrix $\vek A$, we will denote the condition number associated with the $2$-norm, $\kappa(\vek A) = \norm{\vek A}\norm{\vek A^{-1}}$.
+For a square, nonsingular matrix $\vek A$, we will denote the condition number associated with the $2$-norm $\kappa(\vek A) = \norm{\vek A}\norm{\vek A^{-1}}$.
 When identifying an equation as a QR-factorization, we will use the convention that the right-hand side of the equation is the QR-factorization of the left-hand side of the equation.
 We denote the $k\times k$ identity matrix $\vek I_{k}$.
 We also use the Matlab indexing notation to indicate a range of rows or columns of a matrix, e.g., $\vek M{(i:j,:)}$ is the submatrix containing rows $i$ to $j$ and all columns of $\vek M$.
-To indicate the same submatrix, but for a product of matrices (where the Matlab notation would be ambiguous) we use the similar notation $\prn{\vek M\vek N}_{i:j,:}$.
+We have similarly for a product of matrices $\prn{\vek M\vek N}_{i:j,:}$ to avoid ambiguity.
 For a matrix $\vek M$, we denote its range (i.e., the span of the columns) by $\CR(\vek M)$.

-Since the word \textbf{deflation} has more than one meaning in our community, we will refer to the process of removing dependent vectors to maintain a linearly independent basis in a block Krylov subspace method simply as \textit{removal of dependent vectors}.
+Since the word {\em deflation} has more than one meaning in our community we will refer to the process of removing dependent vectors to maintain a linearly independent basis in a block Krylov subspace method simply as \textit{removal of dependent vectors}.